zstoebs/site/content/notes/life/index.md

 +++
 title = "on my life"
 date = 2022-03-01T17:55:47-06:00
-description = "Does she even go here??" summary = "How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
-These are my epiphanies that I hope will answer these questions and let the world understand these loves of mine... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism." categories = ["me"] toc = true draft = false
+description = "Who even is she??" summary = "My guide to effective brand management -- the tenets, epiphanies, and fruits of my efforts -- a reflection of tasteful pride and confidence -- a learning policy optimized over 24 years." categories = ["me"] toc = true draft = false